electron-userland/electron-windows-store/README.md

-  --make-pri <true|false>                    Use makepri.exe (you don't need to unless you know you do) --windows-kit <windows-kit>                Path to the Windows Kit bin folder --dev-cert <dev-cert>                      Path to the developer certificate to use --desktop-converter <desktop-converter>    Path to the desktop converter tools --expanded-base-image <base-image>         Path to the expanded base image --makeappx-params <params>                 Additional parameters for Make-AppXPackage (example: --makeappx-params "/l","/d")
+  --make-pri <true|false>                    Use makepri.exe (you don't need to unless you know you do) --windows-kit <windows-kit>                Path to the Windows Kit bin folder --dev-cert <dev-cert>                      Path to the developer certificate to use --cert-pass <cert-pass>                    Password to use when signing the application (only necessary if a p12 certication is used)
+  --desktop-converter <desktop-converter>    Path to the desktop converter tools --expanded-base-image <base-image>         Path to the expanded base image --makeappx-params <params>                 Additional parameters for Make-AppXPackage (example: --makeappx-params "/l","/d")